nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 ```

 ### Testing the state
-We can also easily test the state of our component.
-Update the component by initiating the state in the constructor and expanding the click event with the setState function.
-When clicking on the element, we’re now also going to update the clicked state from false to true.
+We can also test the state of the component.
+Update the component by adding the state in the constructor and expanding the click listener with the setState method.
+When clicking on the button, we’re now also going to modulate the clicked state from false to true.
 ```
 class Link extends Component {
   constructor(props) {